AyubAhmed0/final-team-project/README-main.md

 ## RDS
 A database instance will also be deployed by our Terraform code.
 The database is used to store user credentials upon registration, and will be used for authentication upon login.
-The database will have a connection with our app on the EKS cluster by allowing connections via a security group.
+The database will have a connection with our app on the EKS cluster by allowing connections via a security group (opening port 5432).

 ## HELM